GSA/digitalgov.gov/content/resources/hurricane-ian-guidance-for-u-s-government-websites-and-social-media.md

 2. What the U.S. Government Is Doing

 {{< note "alert" >}}
 When distributing materials related to Hurricane Ian, please include links to these two lanes on all materials.
 {{< /note >}}

 {{< note "alert" >}}
 When posting information to your agency website, please only post information related to your individual agency.
 Then, link to the authoritative information from other government agencies that is related to your agency mission or ”lane.”
-Do NOT copy and paste content from other agencies/websites onto your site.
+Do NOT copy and paste content from other agencies or websites onto your site.
 {{< /note >}}

 Coordinate emergency response-related web and digital communications with your [Federal Web Council]({{< ref "/resources/federal-web-council.md" >}}) representative.